 Note: What consent looks like varies worldwide, so be sure to check the regulations for the regions you're contacting.
-That said, these definitions of implicit and explicit consent should help you navigate those regulations, help you comply, and help you create successful campaigns.
+That said, these definitions of implicit and explicit consent should help you navigate those regulations and help you create successful campaigns.

-Implicit consent is given when an individual provides their information for a business purpose but has not explicitly stated that they want to receive marketing communications.
+Implicit consent is given when individuals provide their information for a business purpose but have not explicitly stated that they want to receive marketing communications.
 For example, a customer may fill out a "Contact Us" form or complete a purchase through your store.

 Explicit consent is given when you ask an individual for permission to send them marketing materials, and they agree.
 The future recipient must manually opt-in by taking action.
 The submission of a form that includes an email address or phone number field is not sufficient for explicit consent.
 However, the inclusion of an unchecked checkbox that the individual must click is acceptable.

 Privy supports an additional email opt-in checkbox that allows a customer to provide explicit consent for email communications when paired with the email field.
 For compliance reasons, the checkbox should be optional and unchecked by default.

 Collecting explicit consent for text

 Privy supports an additional text opt-in checkbox that allows a customer to provide explicit consent for text communications when paired with the phone field.
 For compliance reasons, the checkbox should be optional and unchecked by default.
 Unlike email, Privy requires explicit consent for text.
 Simply collecting a customer's phone number does not make them eligible.

 Note: It's recommended that you continue to collect email addresses as part of text sign-up forms as this information allows Privy to add the phone number to existing contact profiles via deduplication.
 A phone number created on its own results in the creation of a new profile.